juliaazziz/aurora-domain-adaptation/README.md

 The code found in this repository is a trimmed version of the [full project](https://gitlab.fing.edu.uy/aurora/aurora-ml), showing only what's relevant in the context of our DCASE2025 paper.
 For additional context you can head to the original repo.

+All mentioned datasets can be downloaded from [Zenodo](https://zenodo.org/records/17121978).

 ## Abstract

 Passive acoustic monitoring is a valuable tool for wildlife research, but scheduled recording often results in large volumes of audio, much of which may not be of interest.
 Selective audio recording, where audio is only saved when relevant activity is detected, offers an effective alternative.
 In this work, we leverage a low-cost embedded system that implements selective recording using an on-device classification model and evaluate its deployment for detecting penguin vocalization.